Help and Information about Pick-and-Choose Lists

 fairly definite plans for peaks where you have the skills and experience to make the ascent safely.
 However, a climber is free to add whatever peaks are desired, and

-different climbers have different definitions of "farily definite plans".
+different climbers have different definitions of "fairly definite plans".
 So there is nothing stopping a novice hiker from adding K2 to his wish list.

-Like the life list, a climber can add a maximum of 100 peaks to his or her wish list.
-The other rule is that you cannot add a peak to your wish list that you
+Like any other pick-and-choose list, a climber can add a maximum of 200 peaks to his or her wish list.
+However, you cannot add a peak to your wish list that you

 have already climbed.
-When you add an ascent of a peak on your wish list using the Peakbagger.com ascent logging system, it will automatically be deleted from you wish list,
+And, when you add an ascent of a peak on your wish list using the Peakbagger.com ascent logging system, it will automatically be deleted from your wish list,

 with no additional action required by you.